 - Pond anglers must park in designated lots.

-- Hunting and fishing areas accessible to persons with disabilities are available.
+- Fishing areas accessible to persons with disabilities are available.
 Ask for details.

 - Daily check-in is required.
 All hunting seasons and bag limits apply.
 See Hunting Regulations for details.

-- During waterfowl season, daily drawings begin at 4:30 a.m. local time.
+- During waterfowl season, daily drawings begin at 4:30 a.m.
+CT.
 See waterfowl hunting rules for details.

-- Pre-registration is required for wild turkey hunting, put/take pheasant hunting, and some duck hunting.
+- Advance registration is required for wild turkey hunting, put-and-take pheasant hunting, and some duck hunting.

-- Willow Slough has deer hunting rules and dove hunting rules that are specific to the property.
+- Willow Slough has deer hunting and dove hunting rules that are specific to the property.

 - Trapping drawing is first Saturday in October at 10 a.m.

-9,956 acres of high sandy hills and oak barrens, poorly drained wetlands, farm land, ponds and marshes surround a 1,000 acre lake attracting deer, wild turkey, waterfowl, hawks, owls, osprey, bald eagles and a wide variety of songbirds.
-No sign-in is required to scout, hike, fish or wildlife watch.
+- 9,956 acres of high sandy hills and oak barrens, poorly drained wetlands, farm land, ponds and marshes surround a 1,000-acre lake attracting deer, wild turkey, waterfowl, hawks, owls, osprey, bald eagles, and a wide variety of songbirds.

-- A permit from the fish and wildlife headquarters is required to enter the waterfowl resting areas.
+- A permit from Willow Slough FWA headquarters is required to enter the waterfowl resting areas.

 Camping, picnicking, and open campfires are allowed in designated areas only.
-Unloaded firearms, unstrung bows and arrows, and air guns may be possessed, but not used in camping and picnic areas.
-All weapons must be stored or carried in a case, or locked within a vehicle while in these areas.
-No swimming is allowed.
+Unloaded firearms, unstrung bows and arrows, and air guns may be possessed in camping and picnic areas but not used there.
+All weapons must be stored or carried in a case or locked within a vehicle while in these areas.